7. Handling of Scripting and Output Tools#

 Loading scripts

-The user can define actions to be performed after the application initialization.
-The desired commands should be added to the “autorun.py” script in the action’s directory (By default, “C:\Program\IDAERO\NaxTo\NaxTo_
+The user can define actions to be performed right after the application initialization.
+The desired commands should be added to the “autorun.py” script in the actions’ directory either inside the AppData folder of the user (%LOCALAPPDATA%\IDAERO\NaxTo_<version>\actions), or in the ProgramData folder (C:\ProgramData\IDAERO\NaxTo_<version>\actions) if it is intended for all users to execute the commands.

 7.2.
 Scripting IDE#